kelleyej/TravelTracker/README.md

     5. Managed error handling with both POST and GET network requests.
 - Challenges:
     1. Interpreting provided data set to display dates and trips in a meaningful context.
     2. Continued bugs with login page and form.

 ## Future Improvements
 - Utilize SASS for CSS styling.
-- Incorporate a trip rating system for past trips taken.
+- Incorporate local/session storage to maintain displayed booked trips after logging out.